admonkey/MySQLdtp/README.md

 # Generate MySQL Environments

+Use Bash & MySQL client to create dev/test/prod database & users, and execute a list of your SQL scripts.

 * Development
     * user with all privileges (Bash & PHP credentials file generated)
     * 16 character password